-On March 30, 1897, young Chandler would suffer a devastating blow when a tornado completely wiped out the business area and many of the new homes constructed near it.
+On March 30, 1897, young Chandler suffered a devastating blow when a tornado completely wiped out the business area and many new homes constructed near it.
 Within just a few minutes, every building that lay within a four-block-wide area was leveled.
 Fourteen people were killed and scores of others injured.

-Chandler’s other major source of income was the growing cattle industry which soon prompted the development of railroads.
+Chandler’s other primary source of income was the growing cattle industry which soon prompted the development of railroads.
 The Oklahoma City–Sapulpa branch of the Frisco was the first railroad constructed across Lincoln County.
 These 103 miles of railroad were completed in December 1898.
-Other railroads built across parts of the county during the years 1902, 1903 and 1904, including the Santa Fe, Rock Island, Missouri–Kansas–Texas and Fort Smith-Western.
+Other railroads were built across parts of the county during 1902, 1903, and 1904, including the Santa Fe, Rock Island, Missouri–Kansas–Texas, and Fort Smith-Western.

 Bill Tilghman, one of the pioneers making the land rush in 1891 and former marshal of Dodge City, was elected sheriff of Lincoln County in 1900.
 He would later serve as United States Marshal and became known as “Two-Gun Bill.”
-Tilghman was largely responsible for wiping out organized crime in Oklahoma and hunting down Bill Doolin and his gang.
+Tilghman was primarily responsible for wiping out organized crime in Oklahoma and hunting down Bill Doolin and his gang.

-In the early 1920s, less cotton was being grown in Lincoln County and the “cotton-picking” families were forced to temporarily relocate to earn a living.
-But, at about the same time oil was discovered in the area and the population of Chandler and Lincoln County began to grow.
+In the early 1920s, less cotton was being grown in Lincoln County, and the “cotton-picking” families were forced to relocate to earn a living temporarily.
+But, at about the same time, oil was discovered in the area, and the population of Chandler and Lincoln County began to grow.
 Oil derricks and producing wells quickly began to dot the land of Lincoln County, providing a further boost to Chandler’s growth.

 Though the area was quickly advancing into the 20th century, it was seemingly not quite finished with its Old West heritage, as evidenced by the shooting of Chandler’s former Sheriff, Bill Tilghman.
 Though retired, Tilghman had been persuaded by the citizens of Cromwell, Oklahoma, an Oil Boomtown about 50 miles southeast of Chandler, to become their city marshal.